SafeCRS: Personalized Safety Alignment for LLM-Based Conversational Recommender Systems: Trait Taxonomy

 \subsection{\benchmarkgamename{}: 10 Game-domain Sensitivity Traits}

 We define 10 game-domain sensitivity traits grounded in ESRB content descriptors.
-Table~\ref{tab:safegame_trait_dist} summarizes the trait distribution in \benchmarkgamename{}.
-Each trait is defined by a set of ESRB content descriptors and/or age ratings.
-A game $g$ triggers a trait $t$ if its content descriptors match the trait's descriptor set; the final risk score is $\textit{final\_risk}(g,t) = \textit{trigger}(g,t) \cdot \alpha(\rho(g))$, where $\alpha(\rho)$ maps the ESRB age rating to a weight in $[0.2, 1.0]$ (Section~\ref{sec:game_oracle}).
+Each trait is defined by a set of ESRB content descriptors and/or age ratings: a game $g$ triggers trait $t$ if its descriptors match the trait's descriptor set, and the final risk score is $\textit{final\_risk}(g,t) = \textit{trigger}(g,t) \cdot \alpha(\rho(g))$, where $\alpha(\rho)$ maps the ESRB age rating to a weight in $[0.2, 1.0]$ (Section~\ref{sec:game_oracle}).
+The \benchmarkgamename{} trait distribution is also long-tailed, dominated by \textit{Avoid extreme violence} (44.2\%) and \textit{Violence sensitive} (33.9\%), with six traits below $3\%$.
+The full trait definitions with their ESRB descriptor mappings (e.g., \textit{Anti-gore}~$\rightarrow$~\texttt{Blood, Blood and Gore}; \textit{Kid-safety}~$\rightarrow$~unsafe for ratings M/AO), the complete distribution, and the game-domain latent-trait template pool are released as supplementary material (Appendix~\ref{app:resources}).